 What will happen at the first hearing?

 You will be asked to attend the family court on a set date and time.
 This may be a remote hearing via telephone or video platform, or you may be asked to attend the court in person.
 There will usually be someone from Cafcass Cymru available to assist the court.
-Depending on the advice given to the court in the Safeguarding Enquiries Report, you may be asked to meet with us and the other party to see if an agreement can be reached, that meets the needs of your children and is in their best interests.
+Depending on the advice given to the court in the Safeguarding Enquiries Report, you may be asked to speak to us and the other party to see if an agreement can be reached, that meets the needs of your children and is in their best interests.

 If domestic abuse has been a feature of the relationship it is unlikely that you and the other party will speak jointly with the Cafcass Cymru worker.

 If there is no agreement the court may ask us for our advice and decide on the best way forward.
-This advice may be about use of a contact centre would be suitable.
-You may be referred to a Working Together For Children course (WT4C), and if there are concerns about the safety or wellbeing of your children, or about whether they can safely have relationships with both parents, the court may ask Cafcass Cymru or the local authority for a further assessment before making a decision.
+The advice may be that a contact centre would be suitable.
+You may be referred to a Working Together for Children course (WT4C), and if there are concerns about the safety or wellbeing of your children, or about whether they can safely have relationships with both parents, the court may ask Cafcass Cymru or the local authority for a further assessment before making a decision.

-What happens if the court orders a report from Cafcass Cymru?
+What happens if the court orders a further report from Cafcass Cymru?

-After an order is made at the first hearing, a family court advisor will be allocated to your case and will make arrangements to meet with you and your children.
+After an order is made at the first hearing, a Cafcass Cymru practitioner will be allocated to your case.
+They will listen to the views of the children and adults in the case.
 They will prepare a report for the court on what they consider to be in the best interests of the children.
 If safe to do so, they will try and help you reach agreement.
 The court will read the report, and may hear evidence from the Cafcass Cymru practitioner.
-They will also consider information from you and the other party and any experts' recommendations before making its decision.
-Your children’s family court advisor will be able to explain this process in more detail.
+They will also consider information from you and the other party before making their decision.

 The Working Together for Children Course (WT4C)

 Working Together for Children (WT4C) is a course designed to help separated parents understand what their children need most from them and to learn the fundamental principles of how to manage any conflict and difficulties between them – and how to put this into practice.